MeVisLab/examples/mevislab.github.io/content/tutorials/dataobjects/curves/curvesexample1.md

 ```
 {{</highlight>}}

-Now your *Output Inspector* shows a yellow line through the previously entered coordinates.
+Now, your *Output Inspector* shows a yellow line through the previously entered coordinates.
 Exactly the same curve is shown in the `SoRenderArea`.

 ![SoRenderArea](/images/tutorials/dataobjects/curves/SoRenderArea.png "SoRenderArea")